EPDM Roof Repair, Install & Replacement Services

 This single-ply rubber membrane is not just strong, either.
 It also has extreme weather and climate resistance, including hail, snow, rain, and high winds.
 It can even handle UV rays with no fading, peeling, or cracking like many conventional roofing options.

 It might surprise you to learn the two primary ingredients in EPDM roofing are oil and gas.
-This mixture forms a durable synthetic rubber membrane perfect for commercial, industrial, or residential flat or low-slope roofing projects.
+This mixture forms a durable synthetic rubber membrane perfect for commercial, industrial, or residential flat roofing projects.
 EPDM panels consist of four different layers:

 - Base layer: Elastomeric EPDM